 3. Ubud Market

-If you are after some reasonably priced items, (pretty dresses, jewellery, and souvenirs) check out the Ubud market.
-It is 3 minutes walking distance from the Ubud Grand Palace.
-You may want to try some local food at the market, but I recommend getting a Falafel wrap and a glass bottled coconut water!
+If you are after some reasonably priced items, (pretty dresses, jewelry, and souvenirs) check out the Ubud market.
+It is 3 minutes’ walking distance from the Ubud Grand Palace.
+You may want to try some local food at the market, but I recommend getting a Falafel wrap and a glass-bottled coconut water!
 I didn’t expect to find Mediterranean food in the middle of the Indonesian market but it was awesome!
 There is only one Falafel shop in the Ubud market, you won’t miss it.
 Just keep looking for it until you find it.
 100% worth the price.

 Also, you can’t miss the little Luwak coffee shop in the Ubud market.
 You can take photos with the Luwak and try the organic Luwak coffee.